valardohaeris2/netflix-clone/README.old.md

 ## Tools used

 ### VS Code

 IDE

 ### TMDB

 Movie database used as a 3rd party tool to get movie data.
 Client makes a request to this service and they return movie data.
 We pull that info in and put it in our front-end.
 Created an API key and bearer token for authentication to the API.

 ### Postman

 Allows you to send a request to any API or server.
 Used to test the API get request.
 API URL: https://api.themoviedb.org/3/movie/550?api_key=.
 Bearer token:

 ### REACT

 Used to build scalable apps that wraps HTML, CSS, and Java Script and renders intelligently.

 ### npx

+Package manager for NodeJS

 ### Firebase

 Used to host the website, db, authentication

 ## Steps

 1. Create TMDB account and API key
-2. Create Firebase account to host the project; setup Firebase hosting
+   - We'll make an API request to the TMDB service.
+In order to authenticate to the service, we need a API key
+2. Setup Firebase hosting:
+   - register app
+   - install Firebase CLI
+   - build > hosting. create hosting
 3. Download npx to use npm modules instead of an SDK
 4. Create a new React app npx dependencies: `npx create-react-app netflix-clone`
+5. `npm start`
+6. Install axios to use instead of Postman to send request from our code: `npm i axios`
+7. Add a requests.js file
+8. Add fetch endpoints to requests.js file
+9. Create a axios.js file.
+Used so every request has the same base URL.
+Pass `instance` a base URL
+10. Get movies & build rows

+# My computer changes to look into changing back:

+    sudo chown -R `whoami`:admin /usr/local/include/node
+    sudo chown -R `whoami`:admin /usr/local/bin
+    sudo chown -R `whoami`:admin /usr/local/share
+    sudo chown -R `whoami`:admin /usr/local/lib/dtrace

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).